-Thinking about the fact that statistics currently show the average American changes careers and does the whole job search thing five to seven times over the span of their working life, it’s not a stretch to say that the days of committing to 1 clear-cut career path have long since passed us.
-This is largely because, as a nation of workers, we have greater access to a greater number of job options than ever before.
-It’s additionally due to the fact that we’re increasingly becoming affected by indecision.
+The average American changes careers and does the whole job search thing five to seven times over the span of their working life, so it’s not a stretch to say that the days of committing to one clear-cut career path have long since passed us, especially for millennials (the "job hop" generation).

 As psychologists examine the impact this bounty of options for a new job has on us, what they’re commonly arriving at is this: that having an overload of options often paralyzes people, keeping them from making any choice at all.
 On the flip side, too many options can also push people into choosing something that’s actually against their best interest.
 The issue at the root of both this indecision and impulsivity, of course, is fear of making the wrong choice — that what we didn’t choose will, in fact, prove better.

 Are you starting to see any parallels between the issues discussed above and your own struggle to choose a professional path?
 You’re not alone.
 Here are seven steps that can assist you through the process of this at-times overwhelming life decision.

 We all want to enjoy our careers, right?

 Certainly, having passion for what you do is the No. 1 prerequisite for job contentment.
 So — what excites and energizes you?

 Start your brainstorm broadly; don’t simply write down interests that you already know easily translate to jobs.
 The goal here is to thoroughly examine everything that brings you joy.
 You never know what seemingly random side hobby has the potential to turn into something more.